alifsemi/alif_ml-embedded-evaluation-kit/docs/documentation.md

 ### Additional reading

-This document contains information that is specific to Arm® Ethos™-U55 products.
+This document contains information that is specific to Arm® Ethos™-U55 and Arm® Ethos™-U65 products.
 Please refer to the following documents for additional information:

 - ML platform overview: <https://mlplatform.org/>